massi-ang/aws-iot-custom-authorizer-sample/README.md

 ```

-You need to provide an authorizer name that will be appended to the `username` unless you have configured the authorizer as the default one for the account using the following command:
+For better compatibility with legacy clients, you might want to configure the authorizer as the default one for the account using the following command in order to avoid appending the custom authorizer name to the username:

 ```
 aws iot set-default-authorizer --authorizer-name MqttAuthorizer